- IBM, which stands for International Business Machines, was founded in 1911 to manufacture specific hardware for businesses.

 IBM makes its money primarily by selling goods and services across multiple disciplines.
 Most of that money has been made over the years through manufacturing and selling computational machines of some sort, as well as government contracts.
 Over the past 30 years, they have made much of their money through business applications, proprietary systems, informational services, cloud computing services, artificial intelligence applications, business consulting services, and healthcare management services.

-PwC offers business consulting, and originated with a major accounting firm.
+- PwC Consulting, $3.5 Billion, 2002: PwC offers business consulting and originated with a major accounting firm.

-Texas Memory Systems manufactures solid state hard drives (SSDs).
+- Texas Memory Systems, Unknown Amount, 2012: Texas Memory Systems manufactures solid-state hard drives (SSDs).